Gaius Octavius (father of Augustus): Political career

 Some time before 73 BC, he had served as military tribune.
 He may have been elected quaestor some time around 73 BC and later plebeian aedile around 64 BC.
 His first clearly noted office was that of praetor in 61 BC.

 In 60 BC, after his term as praetor had ended, he was appointed proconsul of Macedonia.
 However, before he left for Macedonia, the senate sent him to put down a slave rebellion in Thurii.
 These slaves had previously taken part in the rebellions led by Spartacus and Catiline.
 Octavius' victory over the slaves in Thurii led him to give his son, then a few years old, the cognomen of "Thurinus".
-He then left for Macedonia and proved to be a capable administrator, governing "courageously and justly".
+He then left for Macedonia and proved to be a capable administrator, governing with "equal justice and courage".
 He was saluted imperator for his victories over the Bessi in Thrace in 59 BC.

 His career is summarized in an inscription erected by his son on the forum he built in Rome: